shassen14/gpt_the_office/README.md

 ## Background

-A gpt (Generative Pre-trained Transformer) that can learn writing about texts given a dataset.
+We are creating a simple gpt (Generative Pre-trained Transformer) that can learn writing texts given a dataset.
 The motivation behind this repo is to create scripts from `The Office`.
 The first iteration will be utilizing character-wise tokens.
-Inspiration came from Andrej Karpathy and his video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY)
+Inspiration came from Andrej Karpathy and his video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY).
+For simplicity sake, this will utilize one GPU.

 ## Quick Start